Statistics and outlook for bowel cancer

 We have another section explaining about cancer statistics and also about incidence, mortality and survival.
 Unless you are very familiar with medical statistics it might help to read this before you read the statistics below.

 Remember that 5 year survival and 10 year survival are terms that doctors use.
 This doesn't mean you will only live 5 or 10 years.
 10 year survival relates to the number of people in research studies who were still alive 10 years after diagnosis.
 Doctors follow what happens to people for 10 years or more after treatment in cancer research studies.
 This is because there is only a small chance that a cancer will come back more than 10 years after treatment.
 They do not like to say these people are cured because there is that small chance.
 So they use the term 10 year survival instead.

 As with many other types of cancer, the outcome of colon or rectal cancer depends on how advanced it is when it is diagnosed.
 In other words, the stage of your cancer.
 The outlook for people with bowel cancer has improved a lot over the past 40 years.

-The statistics below relate to people having surgery.
-About 80 out of every 100 people with colorectal cancer (80%) have surgery intended to cure them.
+The statistics relate to people having surgery.
+About 80 out of every 100 people with bowel cancer (80%) have surgery intended to cure their cancer.
 But the cancer comes back in up to half of these people.

 Stage 1 bowel cancer is also called Dukes' A. As this is a very early stage cancer it has a high cure rate.
 After surgery more than 9 out of 10 patients (93%) will live for more than 5 years.
 Unfortunately, at the moment fewer than 9 out of every 100 patients (9%) diagnosed with colorectal cancer have stage 1.
 As bowel cancer screening has been introduced across the UK, we hope that more people will have their cancer diagnosed early.